Fulham boss Chris Coleman has urged Fulham to banish their reputation as perennial Cup flops.

-The Cottagers manager has turned the club into an established Barclays Premiership force since his arrival in 2003, but cup success has remained elusive.
+The Cottagers manager has turned the club into an established top flight force since his arrival in 2003, but Cup success has remained elusive.

 Fulham have reached just one FA Cup quarter-final in recent years and in the last 12 months they have suffered humiliating home defeats to lower league Wycombe Wanderers and Leyton Orient.

 Coleman admits he has been embarrassed by his record and is desperate for his side to follow West Ham’s lead and enjoy a long overdue cup final appearance.

 He said: “There is no way getting away from the fact that we have been very disappointing in the cups.
 We have been going about our cup games the wrong way and it’s time we went about them the right way because I’m desperate for a run.

 “West Ham got to the final last year and if we get a bit of luck and have some decent draws along the way, then you never know what might happen.”

 “Maybe in the past we weren’t as focused as we should have been because we were in survival battles and to be honest we always have survival at the back of our minds – we’re only nine points clear of the bottom three as it is.